owlto-finance/owlto-sdk/README.md

 If the transaction is not completed within 1 minute (usually due to not finding the hash value or failure), the transaction error message will be displayed.

-getReceipt refers to get the bridge transaction status
+getReceipt refers to get the status of a bridge request.

 If `fromChainHash` is not found, bridge is in progress or failed, the transaction error message will be displayed.